 At a local bar next to the beautiful beach in Tel Aviv and a gorgeous sunset.
 This was were the partners of the GoGlobal Foodtech Bootcamp welcomed the 10 companies.

 Some of the biggest players; venture funds, international companies and serial entrepreneurs were together with 10 selected startups part of the first Nordic food bootcamp in the Startup Nation Israel last week.

-The leading Israeli capital fund Jerusalem Venture Partners, Coca-Cola and PepsiCo were only some of the participants in the intense bootcamp program in Israel, which aims at helping startups grow globally.
-The program is a collaboration between Innovations Centre Denmark, the organization Danish Food Cluster, the Swedish innovation actor, Vinnova and Jerusalem Venture Partners.
+The leading Israeli capital fund Jerusalem Venture Partners, Coca-Cola and PepsiCo were only some of the participants in the intense bootcamp programme in Israel, which aims at helping startups grow globally.
+The programme is a collaboration between Innovations Centre Denmark, the organization Danish Food Cluster, the Swedish innovation actor, Vinnova and Jerusalem Venture Partners.

 “The purpose of this initiative is to help Danish and Swedish startups grow faster.
 In only one week in Tel Aviv, we have enhanced their business plans and ensured them coaching by globally leading investors.
 It’s unique.
 It has put turbo on the growth of these 10 participating startups, ”says Tue David Bak, Director of Innovation Centre Denmark in Tel Aviv.

 3 Swedish and 7 Danish startups were selected for the bootcamp, and one of them was Danish Christopher Kjølby Jensen from the company NatuRem Bioscience: